BEYOND THE DARK HEDGES

 After a swift reverse (scraping the hell outta the underside of the car on the verge back onto the road), we take the next right, abandon the car and 5 minutes dander enter the grounds of Bonamargy Friary.

-I first visited this site about 20 years ago, my dad creeping the hell outta me as he told me about the mysterious Black Nun that lived and died at the site...and was known to still haunt the area.
+We had heard about a Black Nun that lived and died at the site...and was known to still haunt the area.

-Putting that to the back of my mind, we explored the old ruins and somehow ended up playing a random game of hide and seek.
+Putting that to the back of our minds, we explored the old ruins and somehow ended up playing a random game of hide and seek.
 Totally not scared.

-In the middle of the hunt, I stumbled across a random box of objects wedged into a tree near the boundary wall of the friary.
+In the middle of the hunt, we stumbled across a random box of objects wedged into a tree near the boundary wall of the friary.
 It contained a collection of random objects accumulated by previous finders, along with a note explaining it was part of a Northern Ireland-wide geocache hunt.
-Only for my friend Stewarty once stumbling across one on his farm, did I know what this was.
 It's a bit like an old school version of Pokemon Go, without the technology.
 Find out more here.

 From a quick Google-search, we found out we had to add in an object to the cache - which might explain the randomness of the other items in it!